Ideas Views Progress

 This blog is written by a non-native speaker.
 Linguistically accident-prone!

-I live in the suburbs of a rather small but well-known city in Switzerland.
-My life story runs for 40 years by now.
-I’m interested in quite a few topics but have a tendency of easily getting distracted.
+I live in a suburb of a rather small but well-known city in Switzerland.
+My life story is 40 years old by now.
+I’m interested in quite a few topics but tend to get easily distracted.
 I do like to associate things.
 Thus, I don’t manage to cover one matter in-depth.
-I guess that’s just the way I’m wired.
-Currently, I’m trying to push the integration of acquired mystical/spiritual concepts into my authenticity.
-I hope this will help me to get an enhanced feeling for “magical moments” in everyday life.
-This also includes shadow work.
-Getting to know unknown aspects of mine, becoming aware of things that I like to blend out or forget are essential for progress.
-It hopefully will let me recognize the patterns around it.
+I guess that’s just the way I’m.
+Currently, I’m trying to figure out what living authentically means to me.
+I hope this helps me to get an enhanced feel for my being.
+It’s about getting to know myself better, becoming aware of things that I like to avoid out or are suppressed in subconsciousness.
+I’d like to understand more.
+Yes, I’m seeking indeed!

-This blog gives me a chance to express myself – and it should help to create a scope for hope, understanding & reflection.
+This blog gives me a chance to express myself – and to create a scope for hope, understanding & reflection.

 During my early twenties, a sort of massive turmoil took place in my psyche.
 It was the onset of a psychotic period that has been followed by several other episodes.
 In the course of time, it began to mix with a Bipolar Disorder.
 Ultimately my condition did match the criteria for the diagnosis of a Schizoaffective Disorder.
 I’ve accepted what has happened.
 In a way I think of it as a valuable life experience in spite of the rough times I went through and the fact that my life story was close to ending far too early.
 More than five years have passed since the last hospitalization.
 I can’t possibly know if it was for the last time.
 It doesn’t matter so much, yet I hope to move on.
 Psychoses remain to me a part of the deeper mystery of the human mind.
 I think there’s much more to it than mere illness.
 However, we live in a time in which such conditions are largely seen as just that by many people.
 I reckon, in order to change that, a huge shift would be needed in how we deal with the poles of health and illness and the whole spectrum in between.
 I think that the way I’m pondering about psychoses matters and helps me to grow as a person.